CCrashCup/FoV-Sphere/README.md

     Enter the value from the first Width import.

 9. Do 2nd Width Import
-    Get another import using a different Width value.
+    Do another import using a different Width value.

 10. Enter Width used
     Enter the value from the second Width import.